 9. Sven-Saw 60th Anniversary Engraved 15" Folding Saw

-The Sven-Saw 60th Anniversary 15-Inch Saw might not appear much, but its blades are so keen that they can easily slice through most hardwoods.
+The Sven-Saw 60th Anniversary 15-Inch Saw might not appear much, but I was surprised by how easily its blades managed to slice through hardwoods.
 The sturdy blade is from Sweden, while the sturdy frame is American-made.

 Ideal for long days in the yard or on the trail, quality steel and an all-metal body give this triangle saw unrivaled durability.